The gardens of Walton Hall and Gardens Estate situated on the outskirts of Warrington are stunning whatever time of year you visit.

 Rhododendrons and azaleas provide a blaze of colour during spring and summer, competing with the beauty of the meticulously planted beds throughout the gardens.
-As autumn appears, the trees take on hues of red, orange and gold, perfect for a woodland walk.
+After summer, the trees take on autumn hues of red, orange and gold, perfect for a woodland walk.

-Plants and wildlife at Walton Estate
+Plants and wildlife at Walton Hall and Gardens

 The pond at Walton, built in the 1920s for Lady Daresbury, is a magnet for wildlife and home to numerous carp, frogs, toads, newts and insects.
-In the 1980s the pond was refurbished and new features including the waterfall were added.
+In the 1980s the pond was refurbished, and new features including the waterfall were added.

 When the original Teenage Mutant Ninja Turtle film was released in the 1990s, a pet terrapin craze swept the country.
-As the pets grew in size some became unwanted and many people decided to abandon their exotic pets in Walton Gardens’ pond.
-In 1997, The Warrington Guardian published the story: Unwanted and abandoned…exotic pets craze turns sour.’
+As the pets inevitably grew in size, some became unwanted, and many people decided to abandon their exotic pets in Walton Gardens’ pond.
+As a result, in 1997, the Warrington Guardian published the story: ‘Unwanted and abandoned…exotic pets craze turns sour.’

-Darren Moston Photography
+Darren Moston photography

 You may have seen Darren’s name credited on our social media platforms next to fantastic pictures of our animals in the Children’s zoo.
 Darren is a very talented photographer and has been taking photos now for ten years.
 He started with a pocket camera and has been taking wildlife photos ever since but with a better camera!
 Suffering from depression, Darren finds solace in photography.
 Darren is often taking pictures of our friendly animals, particularly the red squirrels, or of the wider estate.
 This website showcases a lot of his work (all rights reserved).
 So, see if you can spot his photos…